-The Cranfield University is pleased to announce Commonwealth Shared Scholarship Scheme.
+Cranfield University is pleased to announce the Commonwealth Shared Scholarship Scheme for students in the UK.
 The grant is open to all students from developing countries who would not otherwise be able to study in the UK.
 All tuition fees, travel, and living costs will be covered by the university.

 The aim of The grant is to contribute to the developmental needs of Commonwealth countries by providing training for skilled and qualified professionals and academics that will not be able to study in the UK otherwise.

 User Review( votes)

 Cranfield University is a British postgraduate and research-based public university specializing in science, engineering, technology, and management.
 They are creating leaders in technology and management, unlocking the potential of people and organizations by partnering with business and governments to deliver transformational research, postgraduate education, and professional development.